dice-cyfronet/ip-wrangler/README.md

 ## Usage

 This application will be used as a standalone service.
 It need to be run on a node which is a router for Virtual Machines.
+It is able to add and remove port mapping (DNAT `iptables` rules) for VMs which are behind the NAT.
+It provides API reachable via HTTP URL (`GET`, `POST`, `DELETE`) which performs changes `iptables` `nat` tables.

 ## Installation